 7. Breaking stuff in your house

 Don’t: This isn’t only a Chinese New Year superstition, but also a traditional Thai belief.
-When something is broken in the house, it’s an ill omen that bad things might have happened to a family member or loved one.
+When something is broken in the house, it’s an ill omen that bad things may happen to a family member or loved one.

 Do: We should be careful at all times, not only on Lunar New Year, aren’t we?